MicrosoftDocs/Advertising/advertising/bingads-13/guides/upgrade-csharp-sdk.md

 description: Starting from version 13.0.22 Bing Ads .NET SDK has switched from the existing XML-based SOAP API to a new JSON-based REST API for reducing service call latency and network traffic.
 ---

-# Upgrade to latest Bing Ads .NET SDK
+# Upgrade to the latest Bing Ads .NET SDK

 Starting from version 13.0.22 Bing Ads .NET SDK has switched from the existing XML-based SOAP API to a new JSON-based REST API for reducing service call latency and network traffic.